The FP&A Trends Webinar. Five Critical Roles for Building a World-Class FP&A Team

 Yet, despite the online benefits of Versioning, it also has some significant limitations.
-Perhaps the most important limitation with regards to Versioning is the inability to address meaningful strategic scenarios.
+Perhaps the most critical limitation concerning Versioning is the inability to address meaningful strategic scenarios.

-In strategy, scenario analysis is all about managing multiple views of the future so that organizations can understanding which scenarios could potentially be combined to establish an optimal strategy.
+In strategy, scenario analysis is all about managing multiple views of the future so that organisations can understand which scenarios could potentially be combined to establish an optimal strategy.

-This is difficult to do in Versioning as each scenario represents a complete standalone dataset.
+This isn't easy to do in Versioning, as each scenario represents a complete standalone dataset.
 Trying to maintain multiple datasets at the same time is a nightmare.
 Furthermore, because each version is a complete dataset, it’s difficult to combine or merge different datasets together to settle on an optimal plan.

 One way to begin to address scenario planning in a more strategic way is via Sensitivity scenarios.

 Sensitivity scenarios (sometimes called Overlays) work by allowing users to store alternative inputs that essentially override the underlying or initial assumption in the model.

 I like to think of them as clear transparencies that overlay an underlying dataset (often called a “Baseline”), enabling the user to simply recalculate the model on the fly (using in-memory technology).

 This approach is far more efficient than Versioning as there isn’t a need to maintain duplicate datasets as all you need to do is store the handful of assumptions that differ from the original dataset (baseline).

 Because Sensitivity scenarios are easy to create and maintain, they are often used for evaluating multiple concurrent scenarios (a must for strategic modelling).
 Modellers can easily create corridor or contingency plans that stay relevant throughout the entire planning process, giving modellers multiple views of the future rather than a single version of the truth.